emmo-repo/EMMO/python/emmo/emmodoc/relations.md

   of P, and the pair (y,z) is also instance of P, then we can infer the the pair (x,z) is also an instance of P.

-- `owl:SymmetricProperty` that if the pair (x,y) is an instance of P, then the pair (y,x) is also an instance of P.
+- `owl:SymmetricProperty` states that if the pair (x,y) is an instance of P, then the pair (y,x) is also an instance of P.

   A popular example of a symmetric property is the `friend_of` relation.